husky/husky/husky_description/README.md

 ```

 # Husky Payloads
-The following environment variables, serve to add the standard sensors to the Husky URDF. \
+The following environment variable provide a system to add standard sensors to the Husky URDF. \
-Every sensor has three type of environment variables:
+Every sensor has three types of environment variables:
 1. **Enable**: these will add the sensor to the URDF and start the launch file.
 2. **Launch**: these correspond to parameters exclusively in the launch file.
 3. **Description**: these correspond to parameters excluvesively in the URDF.